Livers, an assistant professor of elementary and mathematics education, studies how math classrooms fall into cycles of ineffective teaching.

-Livers studies the barriers preventing math classrooms from advancing.
+Livers studies the barriers that prevent math classrooms from advancing.
 For instance, in a recent National Council of Teachers publication, Livers and collaborators addressed the dangers of using animal tricks – like calling the inequality symbols alligator mouths – within mathematics instruction.
 These tricks distract.
 Instead, she says the focus should be on tasks with meaningful contexts.

 “Dr. Livers is connected with the best math educators in the country,” said Dr. Tammi Davis, assistant professor of elementary education at MSU.
 “Her research guides her teaching, and she is constantly working to improve teaching practices.”

 “All people are math people.
 They just might solve a problem differently than someone who processes faster.”

 Livers’ research has three main areas of focus.
 These include preparation of future teachers, professional development and coaching of practicing teachers, and equitable-based teaching practices.

 For Livers, equitable teaching practices include providing meaningful context.
 This means students can better comprehend the meaning behind the concepts and procedures.

 Equitable teaching practices, she says, also includes removing biases whether or not they had previously been recognized.
 Improving instruction can start when educators analyze their own elementary school experiences, she notes.